 We've been aware that the falls has been a tourist attraction since America's early years (the mid 1800s).
 So it wasn't surprising that over the last 200 years or so, the attraction has become heavily commercialized.
 This meant that we could experience the falls in numerous ways but we did feel that each waterfall "excursion" was like an amusement park or carnival ride where we paid to do a particular experience and then moved on to the next if we were so inclined.
-Indeed, like the tourists of days past, we got drenched at the Cave of the Winds as well as the Maid of the Mist, and we also got to hear and feel the power of the falls from its backside.
+Indeed, like the tourists of days past, we got drenched at the Cave of the Winds as well as the Maid of the Mist, and we also got to hear and feel the ground tremble from the backside of the falls.
 You can read more about our experiences with these excursions here.

 No doubt about it.
 The falls can be experienced and seen in countless ways.
 We're living proof of that as you can see from the pictures and videos on this page.
 And with that said, I'm willing to bet there are even more ways to see and experience the one and only Niagara Falls than what we've done.
 So take a virtual tour by scrolling further to see more photos, videos, links, and more!
 See if this doesn't inspire your own trip to the Granddaddy of waterfalls in the USA!